NEWS & MEDIA

 Insights, information and innovations – all the latest news from CWT

 Companies and governments rely on us to keep their people connected.
 We provide their travelers with a consumer-grade travel experience, combining innovative technology with our vast experience.
-Every day we look after enough travelers to fill almost 200 Boeing 747s and around 100,000 hotel rooms, and handle 95 corporate events.
-We have more than 18,000 people in nearly 150 countries, and in 2016 posted a total transaction volume of US$ 23 billion.
+Every day, we look after enough travelers to fill more than 260 Boeing 787s and 100,000 hotel rooms - and handle 105 events.
+We operate in around 150 countries, and in 2017 posted a total transaction volume of more than US$ 23 billion.